ember-learn/ember-blog/content/the-ember-times-issue-170.md

 ## [Blog: Ember Octane is a new mental model ✍️](https://v5.chriskrycho.com/journal/ember-octane-is-a-new-mental-model/)

 <!--alex ignore easy-->
 [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) wrote a [blog post](https://v5.chriskrycho.com/journal/ember-octane-is-a-new-mental-model/) on how Ember Octane is not a 1:1 translation from Ember Classic but rather a whole new way of thinking and designing your code.
-This new programming model means that some patterns that you’re used to using in the Classic paradigm simply do not work in the new paradigm.
+This new programming model means that some patterns that you’re used to using in the Classic paradigm do not work in the new paradigm.

 Chris goes through a couple examples of code that was fundamentally coupled to Ember Classic idioms such as the [Evented API](https://api.emberjs.com/ember/release/classes/Evented) and usage of `didReceiveAttrs`.
 The blog argues that although these cases were rare, it’s possible the abstraction would benefit from being reworked substantially towards the Octane idioms.